RagnarB83/ash-documentation/docs/molcrys.rst

 #########################################
 MOLCRYS: QM/MM Geometry optimization
 #########################################
-To run a QM/MM geometry optimization, this can be done separately by preparing a regular Yggdrasill QM/MM inputfile and read in the Cluster fragment file and the forcefield file, Cluster_forcefield.ff.
+To run a QM/MM geometry optimization, this can be done separately by preparing a regular Ash QM/MM inputfile and read in the Cluster fragment file and the forcefield file, Cluster_forcefield.ff.
 It is often more convenient to continue with a QM/MM geometry optimization in the same script, after the **molcrys** function.
 In that case, the code below can simply be appended to the previous script.